-When pneumatic cylinders1 fail to start moving smoothly, production lines grind to a halt, costing manufacturers thousands of dollars per hour.
+When pneumatic cylinders fail to start moving smoothly, production lines grind to a halt, costing manufacturers thousands of dollars per hour.
 This frustrating scenario often stems from inadequate understanding of breakaway force requirements.
-Breakaway force in pneumatic cylinders is the initial force required to overcome static friction2 and begin cylinder movement from a stationary position, typically 25-50% higher than the force needed for continuous motion. 🔧
+Breakaway force in pneumatic cylinders is the initial force required to overcome static friction and begin cylinder movement from a stationary position, typically 25-50% higher than the force needed for continuous motion1.

 I recently worked with David, a maintenance engineer at a automotive parts facility in Michigan, who was struggling with cylinders that wouldn’t initiate movement reliably, causing frequent production delays and quality issues.